 She smiled back.
 “Indeed, they do.”
 She took a deep breath and reached out to take one of his paws in each of his hands, the oil lamp burning between them.
 “The call is still upon us, so come, let us journey into the dream again, and this time I will accompany you wherever the vision goes.
 Perhaps together, we can find a clue to aid our present.”

-He nodded and took a deep breath and locked eyes with the Sizan.
+He nodded and took a deep breath and locked eyes with Sizan.
 “Then let us go.”

 She took a deep breath and spoke with a spark in her eyes.
 “Call out to the path…” she intoned.